kwaldenphd/facial-recognition/README.md

 Select one or two of these reports or hearings and explore the linked material.

 Questions to consider:
+- What are you able to learn about the background or context for this hearing or report?
+- What are some of the specific concerns articulated in the report or hearing testimony?
+  * How did the report come to exist, or who commissioned it?
+  * Who all was involved in authoring the report?
+Or who was called to testify as part of the committee hearing?
+- Where and how do you see race and surveillance at work?
+- What were some of the recommendations or conclusions for the report/hearing?
+- Did anything happen or change because of this hearing/report?
+- Other thoughts/questions/comments

 ##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)